dbachelder/get-shit-done-opencode/gsd/workflows/map-codebase.md

 **Document quality over length:**
 Include enough detail to be useful as reference.
 Prioritize practical examples (especially code patterns) over arbitrary brevity.
 A 200-line TESTING.md with real patterns is more valuable than a 74-line summary.

+**Always include file paths:**
+Documents are reference material for the LLM when planning/executing.
+Vague descriptions like "UserService handles users" are not actionable.
+Always include actual file paths formatted with backticks: `src/services/user.ts`.
+This allows the LLM to navigate directly to relevant code without re-searching.
+Do NOT include line numbers (they go stale), just file paths.
 </philosophy>

 <process>